ecodigit/prototipo/README.md

 - Enable auto-build
   `./bin/buildWatch.sh` (CTRL-C to quit)

-- Start HTTP server (in another shell)
+- In a new shell, set system environment variable pointing to the SPARQL endpoint `export CONFIG_SPARQL_ENDPOINT_URL=http://150.146.207.67/sparql/ds`

-  `./bin/serve.sh 5000` (CTRL-C to quit)
+- Start HTTP server (in the same shell) `./bin/serve.sh 5000` (CTRL-C to quit)

 ##### As docker container